Euclidean space: Prototypical examples

 As every Euclidean space of dimension n is isomorphic to it, the Euclidean space $\R^n$ is sometimes called the standard Euclidean space of dimension n.

 Affine structure

-Some basic properties of Euclidean spaces depend only of the fact that a Euclidean space is an affine space.
+Some basic properties of Euclidean spaces depend only on the fact that a Euclidean space is an affine space.
 They are called affine properties and include the concepts of lines, subspaces, and parallelism, which are detailed in next subsections.

 Subspaces

 Let E be a Euclidean space and $\overrightarrow E$ its associated vector space.